Swirled Pumpkin Cheesecake Bars

 Cooler temperatures, pumpkin-spiced everything and burnt orange leaves mean that the fall season is finally upon us.
-So let’s celebrate our favorite autumn flavor on a day dedicated specifically to the almighty PRODUCE-packed dessert: pumpkin cheesecake!
+So let’s celebrate our favorite autumn flavor to the almighty PRODUCE-packed dessert: pumpkin cheesecake!

 Now for those of you debating as to whether or not a pumpkin is a fruit or a vegetable, it seems the experts on the web can’t agree either.
 On one hand, the organization Fruits & Vegetables: More Matters® clarifies that while from a botanist perspective it is a fruit, from a culinary perspective, it is considered a vegetable.
 SCORE!
 On the other hand, this piece from the Huffington Post insists that a pumpkin is now and forever will be a fruit (and to be even more specific, a berry).

 To that I say, regardless of what it is or what you wish it would be, what matters to me is just how darn delicious it tastes when swirled into a rich and creamy cheesecake batter topped with a cinnamon graham cracker crust and baked into bite-sized bars.
 That’s why these Swirled Pumpkin Cheesecake Bars are worthy of celebration on a day dedicated just to them.

 Ready to make them but don’t have the ingredients you need?
 You can get all of these ingredients and other Halloween and fall essentials delivered directly to your door.
 Shipt has you covered!

 Top Tips When Making Swirled Pumpkin Cheesecake Bars:

 - Use parchment paper to line the pan allowing the sides to hang over for easy cheesecake removal.

 - Use room temperature cream cheese making sure to let it sit out for a least an hour.
 (And, no, you shouldn’t microwave it to speed along the process.)